linvieson/image-stitching/README.md

 # Image Stitching

 ## Aim of the project
 The aim is to implement an algorithm that composites multiple overlapping images captured from different viewing positions into one natural-looking panorama, using linear algebra principles and algorithms.
 It will help obtain a full-range view in a single photo, excluding the necessity of manual stitching in photo editors.
-The final goal is to create a program that receives some images of an object/surface/scene as an input and outputs a single picture of that
+The final goal is to create a program that receives some images of an object/surface/scene as an input and outputs a single picture of that.

 ## Implementation